yuzheng14/frontend-dev-env-setup/README.md

 ### Prerequisites

-- Ubuntu ( temporarily )
+- a just installed Ubuntu ( temporarily ) or already in used
 - amd64/x84_64 or aarch64(arm64)
 - bash

 ### Installation

-If you have curl or wget, you can run command following.
+If your OS has installed curl or wget ( it usually has installed curl), you can run one of commands following.

 ```shell
 curl -fsSL https://raw.githubusercontent.com/yuzheng14/frontend-dev-env-setup/main/install.sh | bash